derekkedziora/jekyll-demo/index.md

 ## Random Post

 You can build a random post link using client side JavaScript!
-Here's [how to do it](https://derekkedziora.com/blog/Getting-Random-Post-in-Jekyll), or you can go to a [random sample post](/random).
+Here's [how to do it](https://derekkedziora.com/blog/Getting-Random-Post-in-Jekyll), or you can go to a [random post](/random).

+## Now Page

+Check out my dynamic [now page](/now).

 ## Tag Page